earljonesjunior/oakst/content/now.md

 Back throughout college I carried around a few 35mm point-and-shoot cameras but all of the film labs in my area closed down and it got increasingly expensive to shoot on film.
 The pictures were usually terrible but I liked the candid look the cheap film and cheap cameras gave the images.
-My buddy Ryan still shoots on film and he's gotten me back into the hobby and devloping my own film.
-I've picked up a Yashica Electro 35 rangefinder and more recently a Nikon F2 SLR and I've been spending a good amount of time trying to learn as much about hobby as possible.
+My buddy Ryan still shoots on 35mm and he's got me into devloping my own film.
 It's as much a science as it is an art.

 ### Working on my Master's
 I've been working on my MSCpE for the last two years and I'm about to